walkerjameschris/walkerjameschris.github.io/_posts/2026-06-06-tree-coverage.md

 ![](/assets/slic-bounds-atlanta.png)

+## Labelled Data

 Next, we set up a pipeline to hand-label a number of segments from each city.
 In particular, we are labeling 50 images from each city for a total of 200 labelled images.
 Then we will predict whether the remaining thousands of segments are trees.

-This is *semi-supervised* because the number of unlabelled images are so much greater than the labelled images.
-However, this will perform *better* than a simple clustering or unsupervised method.
+While this dataset is fundamentally a small supervised subset paired with a larger unlabelled pool, treating it with a standard classifier over manual annotations operates on a semi-supervised philosophy.
+This strategy yields far better localized results than a completely unsupervised clustering method.

 ```py
 labels = []